Mount Daniel: Glaciers

 Mount Daniel supports several glaciers, the largest of which is Lynch Glacier on the northwest slope of the mountain.
 Lynch Glacier extends from 7800 ft to 6220 ft, where it melts into Pea Soup Lake, draining to the East Fork Foss River.
 The West Lynch Glacier hangs from the north slope of the Northwest Peak of Mount Daniel.
 West Lynch Glacier was formerly connected to Lynch Glacier.
 On the north side of the ridge between the Middle Summit and East Peak is another glacier with the tentative name of Daniel Glacier.
 It is partially connected to Lynch Glacier.
 Daniel Glacier is losing mass and was once much larger.
 Several small remnants, now just perennial snow accumulations rather than living glaciers, are located east of Daniel Glacier.
 On the southeast side of Mount Daniel, nested against a cirque headwall, is the Hyas Creek Glacier, an isolated and small ice mass that was once much larger.
 It drains to Hyas Creek and Peggy's Pond.
 All the glaciers on Mount Daniel are thinning and becoming stagnant.
 West Lynch Glacier is expected to disappear in the near future.

 History

 The first known ascent of Mount Daniel was by The Mountaineers 1925 outing, but it is likely that surveyors had already ascended Daniel.
 The 1925 party climbed via Lynch Glacier.

 Climbing Route

-The standard route to the summit starts at Salmon La Sac, passes Cathedral Rock, Peggy's Pond, and then is a scramble up to summit.
+The standard route to the summit passes Cathedral Rock, Peggy's Pond, and then is a scramble up to summit.